mrled/caryatid/readme.markdown

 ## Backends

  -  LocalFile:
      -  Requires URIs like `file:///path/to/somewhere` on Unix, or `file:///C:\\path\\to\\somewhere` on Windows
      -  Files created with the LocalFile backend conform to OS default permissions.
 On Unix, this means it honors `umask`; on Windows, this means it inherits directory permissions.
 When modifying a file, such as adding a box to an existing catalog, permissions of the existing file are not changed.
  -  S3:
      -  Requires URIs like `s3://bucket/key`, where `key` may include a directory name, e.g. in `s3://bucket/some/sub/path`, `some/sub/path` is the `key`.
 These URIs are supported by the [vagrant-s3auth](https://github.com/WhoopInc/vagrant-s3auth) plugin and may be used in Vagrant files where that plugin is installed
      -  Note that HTTP URIs like `http://s3.amazonaws.com/bucket/resource` are not supported, even though they are supported by the [vagrant-s3auth](https://github.com/WhoopInc/vagrant-s3auth) plugin.
      -  S3 permissions are not modified
+     -  Requires credentials and a default region set in `~/.aws/credentials` and `~/.aws/config` respectively.
+The easiest way to do this is to [install the AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) and run `aws configure`, making sure to provide responses for `AWS Access Key ID`, `AWS Secret Access Key`, and `Default region name` when prompted.

 ## Output and directory structure